-- Setting the policy framework and more detailed policies to develop future mobility in the South East. - Engaging with central government on national policy, funding and governance in relation to the roll out of future mobility across the South East. - Co-ordinating future mobility policy and practice with the other Sub-national Transport Bodies. - Advise, guiding, coordinating and working in partnership with the South East's constituent authorities to develop and embed future mobility across the area and support the delivery of associated policy, services and infrastructure. - Monitoring and evaluating the development of future mobility in the South East and co-ordinate and disseminate learning and evidence. - Engaging and working with the full range of partners and stakeholders with roles in delivering future mobility within the South East area to support the co-ordination of delivery. - Identifying what, if any, other future mobilityrelated activities should come under the remit of
+- Setting the policy framework and more detailed policies to develop future mobility in the South East. - Engaging with central government on national policy, funding and governance in relation to future mobility. - Co-ordinating future mobility policy and practice with the other Sub-national Transport Bodies. - Advise, guiding, coordinating and working in partnership with the South East's constituent authorities to develop and embed future mobility across the area and support the delivery of associated policy, services and infrastructure. - Monitoring and evaluating the development of future mobility in the South East and co-ordinate and disseminate learning and evidence. - Engaging and working with the full range of partners and stakeholders with roles in delivering future mobility within the South East area to support the co-ordination of delivery. - Identifying what, if any, other future mobilityrelated activities should come under the remit of